 Give one concrete next step the team can own:

-Please email [contact info] so we can comp the dish and set a fresh visit on our schedule.
+Please email the contact address on our website so we can comp the dish and set a fresh visit on our schedule.

 Invite the guest to continue the conversation privately.

 We’d like to walk through the details and fix them.
-Reach us at [contact info].
+Reach us through the contact page on our website.

 Use these drafts as a starting point.
 Adjust the offer and timing based on your policy and capacity.

 Hi Sarah, I’m sorry the entrees lagged last night.
 We added a second runner on the weekend shift to speed service.
-Please email [contact info]; dessert and coffee are on us next visit.
+Please email the contact address on our website; dessert and coffee are on us next visit.

 Hello Mike, thanks for flagging the housekeeping miss.
 We completed a full audit with the morning crew today.
-Reach out at [contact info] so we can offer a discounted return stay.
+Reach out through the contact page on our website so we can offer a discounted return stay.

 Hi Lisa, I understand the appointment notes were confusing.
 We updated the intake script so you pick the right package.
-Contact [contact info] and we will schedule a no-charge follow-up.
+Contact us through the email listed on our website and we will schedule a no-charge follow-up.

 Dear Alex, I’m sorry you waited 35 minutes past your slot.
 We added a daily buffer to the schedule so it doesn’t repeat.
-Reach us at [contact info]; we’ll credit your next visit.
+Reach us through the contact page on our website; we’ll credit your next visit.

 Keep it simple